Thoughtful gifts for loved ones with seasonal affective disorder

-Something that brings me real joy is to have a few bird feeders in clear view and to keep this heated waterer/birdbath full when most water sources are frozen.
-It’s so much fun to see the birds splashing and playing in the water, you’d almost forget it’s cold outside. 😉
+Something that brings me real joy is to have a few bird feeders in clear view and to keep this heated birdbath full when most water sources are frozen.
+It’s so much fun to see the birds splashing and playing in the water — you’ll almost forget it’s cold outside. 😉

 5. Under the Tuscan Sun.
 Last winter I made a point to schedule regular reading time for myself.
 I read all of Frances Mayes’ books.
 Being whisked away to Italy for the winter did my mind some serious good!

 6. The Miracle Morning by Hal Elrod.
 This book really did transform my mornings a couple years ago.
 A few months after my daughter died, I was not only facing extreme grief, but winter was also setting in.

 7. Warm White Starry String Lights.
 I absolutely love what these festive white lights can do to liven up a room (or the whole house!).
 The cheer factor with these lights goes way beyond the holiday season.

 8. Meyer lemon trees are fantastic indoor citrus trees.
-Mine is so happy in its south-facing window that it currently has 11 lemons growing (and it’s November!).
+Mine is so happy in a south-facing window that it currently has 11 lemons growing.
 Having lemon trees in your house for the winter is a treat for the senses.

-I hope these gift ideas are helpful when it comes to buying for your loved ones with seasonal difficulties.
+I hope these gift ideas are helpful when it comes to buying for your loved ones with seasonal depression.
 Let me know in the comments if you’ve found other things helpful to you as well!
 I’d love to hear from you.